aubreythecalico/Undertale-Sans-Fight-But-Its-Python/README.md

 ## what is this

-took the original C2 Sans fight and rewrote it in python so it could run on an arcade cabinet or similar setup. that's what it was made for, anyway — but it should work wherever python does.
+took the original C2 Sans fight and rewrote it in python so it could run on an arcade.

-## running it

-> *(add your install/run instructions here — e.g. `pip install -r requirements.txt` and `python main.py` or whatever applies)*

 ## credits

 - original game: [sans-simulator/c2-sans-fight](https://github.com/sans-simulator/c2-sans-fight)